Author + information

 - Jeffrey E. Olgin, MDa,∗ (, )

-- PREDICTS Investigators
+- on behalf of the PREDICTS Investigators

 - aDepartment of Medicine, Division of Cardiology, University of California San Francisco, San Francisco, California